 Degree in healthcare management, facility and property management or facilities management

 |Projected Job Growth (2018-2028)*||7% (for administrative services managers)|

 |Average Salary (May 2018)*||$106,050 (for administrative services managers working in medical and surgical hospitals)|

 Source: *United States Bureau of Labor Statistics

 Medical Facilities Management Career Overview

 Medical facilities managers, or administrative services managers, perform a variety of tasks, including overseeing staff and recommending cost and energy-saving alternatives.
-The BLS noted in 2015 that the healthcare industry employed about 13,400 administrative services workers in medical and surgical hospitals at that time.
-Administrative services managers who worked in medical and surgical hospitals earned an average income of approximately $100,970 as of 2015, according to the BLS.
-The BLS predicted an 8% increase in employment for all administrative services managers between 2014 and 2024.
+The BLS noted in 2018 that the healthcare industry employed about 13,490 administrative services workers in medical and surgical hospitals at that time.
+Administrative services managers who worked in medical and surgical hospitals earned an average income of approximately $106,050 as of 2018, according to the BLS.
+The BLS predicted an 7% increase in employment for all administrative services managers between 2018 and 2028 (faster than the average).